Milltown Housing-Elderly in Milltown, IN

 Pros

-• pro The complex is nice and clean and provides adequate housing for low-income seniors.
+• pro The complex is described as nice and clean, delivering on its promises and providing adequate housing for low-income seniors, with staff handling glitches well.

 • pro The residents are nice and friendly, and they go on road trips around Southern Indiana.